-Valleys are lined with metal materials.

-Access to the roof space is available via a ceiling hatch in the shower room.

-The roof is of timber construction, with timber sarking.

-Roofing including roof space There are insulation materials laid over and between the ceiling joists and fixed between rafters.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-There are half round UPVC gutters in place, which connect to round UPVC downpipes.
+Rainwater units are of PVC material consisting of half round gutters discharging into round downpipes.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The property is of cavity brick construction.
-The walls have a rendered external finish.
-I would make the reasonable assumption that a suitable damp proof course was installed in the property at the time of construction, in line with regulations in place at the time.
-There is a provision of sub floor ventilation.
+The external walls are of brick/blockwork cavity construction, having a render and pointed brickwork external finish.
+A damp proof course is not visible, however, I would anticipate a building of this age to have a bitumen damp proof membrane.
+There are sub floor ventilators to lower walls and there is evidence of cavity wall insulation.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.

-Windows: Double glazed UPVC framed windows units are installed, although the shower room window is of timber single glazed design.Doors: The access doors are of UPVC double glazed and timber single glazed design.
+Windows and the external doors are of UPVC double glazed type.
+There are UPVC fascia and soffit boards.

-The fascia boards are formed in timber.

-External decorations Visually inspected.
-The external timbers and wall finishes are painted.

-Conservatories / porches There are no conservatories / porches.
-Communal areas There are no communal areas.
+External decorations None.

+Conservatories / porches Visually inspected.

+There is a conservatory built to the rear of the property.

+• This having UPVC double glazed win roof covering and masonry walls. dows, a UPVC double glazed

-Garages and permanent outbuildings There are no Garages or Permanent Outbuildings.
+Г Communal areas None.
+Garages and permanent outbuildings Visually inspected.
+There is a single integral garage.
 Outside areas and boundaries Visually inspected.
-The property has garden areas to the front and rear.
-The garden areas are surfaced in grass and paving.
-The boundaries are formed in brick walls, block walls and hedging.
-A driveway is in place being surfaced in paving.
+There are garden grounds to the front, side and rear of the property, these being laid out in concrete paving and grass.
+Boundary divisions are marked by timber fencing and brick walls.
+There is a driveway to the front of the property.
 Ceilings Visually inspected from floor level.
-The ceilings are of lath and plaster.
+Cennigs Ceilings are of plasterboard material.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls and partitions are of plaster on the hard construction.
-There are areas of tiling.
+Internal walls are partly of masonry construction finished in plaster and partly of timber stud construction finished in plasterboard.
+There are tiled wall finishes to the kitchen and bathroom.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are formed with suspended timber joists being overlaid with timber tongue and groove flooring.
-Some areas are formed in solid concrete.
+Visible flooring is of suspended timber construction consisting of tongue and groove boards laid over timber joists.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors consist of timber panel and timber-glazed style.
-The facings and skirtings are of timber style.
-The kitchen is fitted with a range of base and wall mounted units.
+Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
+The kitchen contains floor and wall mounted storage units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-A gas fire and fireplace is fitted in the living room.
-The original fireplace openings within the property have been blocked and removed.
+There is an electric fire and fireplace within the lounge.

 Internal decorations Visually inspected.
-The internal walls and ceilings have a papered and painted finish.
+Internal decorative finishes are generally papered or painted.